How to set goals to improve your life| Updated: |

 As I said, a goal can be good, but it can also be bad.
 Some of the goals I set in the past were not good.
 I realized this, and I have been improving my goals.

 There are many things you can learn to make better goals for yourself.
 If you do not set goals at all, then it is the perfect time to get started.

-In this article, I am going to go over what makes a good goal and how (and why) you should set goals for yourself.
+In this article, I go over what makes a good goal and how (and why) you should set goals for yourself.

 Why set yourself goals?